ZolaNhk/usefull-for-discord-bot/README.md

 # usefull-for-discord-bot
-usefull code for your discord bot
+usefull code for your discord bot, discord.js